Call for applications: GFCE Advisory Board is now closed

-The Global Forum on Cyber Expertise (GFCE) calls upon civil society, academia and the technical community to apply for membership of the GFCE Advisory Board.
-The GFCE is looking for new Advisory Board members to join its efforts in enabling international multistakeholder cooperation in cyber capacity building.
+The Global Forum on Cyber Expertise (GFCE) called upon civil society, academia and the technical community to apply for membership of the GFCE Advisory Board.
+The application deadline has passed.
+The new Advisory Board 2018-2020 will be announced within a few weeks.

 During the launch of the GFCE in 2015 it was anticipated that the GFCE would develop into a global, informal and coordinating platform for Cyber Capacity Building.
 In other words, the GFCE creates an ecosystem that enables efficient international cooperation in building cyber capacities.
 It is a global platform for countries, international organizations and private companies to exchange best practices and expertise on cyber capacity building.
 The aim is to identify successful policies, practices and ideas and multiply these on a global level.